 You can buy some special spray paint and use it to clean up after the kids.
 If you prefer, you can buy some other special paint and color the ground and walls using that paint.

 Play backyard sports like horseshoes or tag

-A simple game that is easy to play anywhere, the tag is a great way to encourage kids to exercise while spending quality time together.
-It involves throwing a rubber ball into a net mounted over a piece of grass (a target) so that children can chase it.
+A simple game that is easy to play anywhere, tag is a great way to encourage kids to exercise while spending quality time together.
+It involves throwing a rubber ball into a net mounted over a piece of grass (a target) so children can chase it.

 The winner is the one who catches the most balls.
 Because the sport is easy to play, it’s a great opportunity to develop social skills and problem-solving abilities among young children.